mikessh/migmap/README.md

 Present wrapper adds the following capabilities to IgBlast:

-- Run on FASTQ data
+- Run on FASTQ data.

-- Use a comprehensive V/D/J segment database for human, mouse, rat, rabbit and rhesus monkey
+- Use a comprehensive V/D/J segment database for human, mouse, rat, rabbit and rhesus monkey.

-- Speed-up by piping reads to IgBlast and parsing the output in parallel as the built-in ``--num-threads`` argument doesn't offer much optimization
+- Speed-up by piping reads to IgBlast and parsing the output in parallel as the built-in ``--num-threads`` argument doesn't offer much optimization.

-- Assemble clonotypes, apply various filtering options such as quality filtering for CDR3 N-regions and mutations, non-coding sequence filtering, etc
+- Assemble clonotypes, apply various filtering options such as quality filtering for CDR3 N-regions and mutations, non-coding sequence filtering, etc.

-- Reporting mutations (including indels) in V, D and J segments, grouped by CDR/FW region, both on nucleotide and amino-acid level
+- Reporting mutations (including indels) in V, D and J segments, grouped by CDR/FW region, both on nucleotide and amino-acid level.

-- Frequency and parsimony-based error correction
+- Frequency and parsimony-based error correction.

+- Includes a post-analysis module for quantification of somatic hypermutations and building clonotype trees, output compatible with [VDJtools](https://github.com/mikessh/vdjtools) post-analysis software.

 ## Pre-requisites